flashiam12/realtime-rag-workshop/README.md

 ```bash
 confluent env use --<YOUR_ENVIRONMENT_ID>
 ```
-Create a FlinkSQL connection to connect to gemini text embedding model.Please enter <REPLACE_WITH_YOUR_KEY> before running the command.
+Create a FlinkSQL connection to connect to openai text embedding model.Please enter <REPLACE_WITH_YOUR_KEY> before running the command.
 ```bash
 confluent flink connection create openai-embedding-connection \
 --cloud aws \